markmoxon/elite-a-source-code-bbc-micro/README.md

 ## Introduction

 This repository contains the original source code for Angus Duggan's Elite-A on the BBC Micro.

-See the [Elite-A site](http://knackered.org/angus/beeb/elite.html) for more information on Elite-A.
+Elite-A is legendary amongst BBC Elite fans, and remains a deeply impressive project that has achieved almost mythical status in the Acorn retro scene (and deservedly so).
+Ian Bell, co-author of the original Elite, has this to say on his website:

+> Also available here is Angus Duggan's Elite-A, a comprehensive enhancement of BBC Elite.
+He created this by disassembling the object code and then reprograming the resultant source.
+A significant achievement for which respect is due.

+I am very grateful to Angus for giving me permission to analyse his work on Elite-A, and for providing me with the original source files.
+Thank you Angus.

 You can build the fully functioning game from this source.
-Two releases are currently supported ([see below](#building-different-releases-of-elite)): the released version from Angus's site, and the version produced by the original source discs (which has different ship prices).
+[Two releases](#building-different-releases-of-elite) are currently supported: the released version from Angus's site, and the version produced by the original source discs (which was never released).

+See [Angus's Elite-A site](http://knackered.org/angus/beeb/elite.html) for more information on playing Elite-A.

 My hope is that this repository and the [accompanying website](https://www.bbcelite.com) will be useful for those who want to learn more about Elite and what makes it tick.
 It is provided on an educational and non-profit basis, with the aim of helping people appreciate one of the most iconic games of the 8-bit era.